CiM-IMPRS graduate program

 Applications are not accepted at the time being.
-The application period for 2020 will be announced on this website.
+The application period for the CiM-IMPRS PhD program for 2024 will be announced on this website.
 Usually, you can apply from February until April.
 A link for applications will be provided on this site.

 Top PhD degree for young research talents